ryan-mcclue/musings/projects/wc-experiment.md

 Make decisions you know it will make a difference on say, Skylake chip Know performance characteristics of microarchtictures and how they apply to say the pipeline execution

+performance analysis one of 2 things:
+1. determine behaviour of microarchitecture, i.e. peak fastest: if only take mean, median we don't see what it converges to we want to take minimum cycles, to see what will happen if 'all the stars align'
+2. see what is typical
+   given a mix of what is cache state, what else in pipeline, other cores doing look at mean/median

+times where compiler want produce what is optimally possible, e.g. staggered parallelism

 ----------------------------------------------------------------------------------------------------
 time -p; getrusage();